 - Hearing loss and deafness (including state-of-the art implantable and external hearing aids)

 - Ringing in the ears (tinnitus)

 Pioneers in leading-edge ear care, we are a premiere practice for the care of people with hearing loss and other problems of the ear and related structures.
-Our specialist Jed A. Kwartler, MD delivers the highest standard of care, latest techniques, and state-of-the-art technologies to each patient.
+Our specialists Jed A. Kwartler, MD and Yu-Lan Mary Ying, MD, deliver the highest standard of care, latest techniques, and state-of-the-art technologies to each patient.